Are Betta Fish Freshwater Or Saltwater

 Betta fish prefer slow-moving water, similar to what they experience in their natural habitat, so you won’t need a strong filter system.

 If your filter is too powerful, there are several ways to weaken the flow.
-You can point the filter toward the tank glass to diffuse it slightly, or raise the filter slightly above water level.
+You can point the filter toward the tank glass to diffuse it slightly or raise the filter slightly above the water level.
 Just ensure there is a strong enough flow to reach all areas of the tank.

-If you don’t use a filtration system, and have a relatively small tank, you will need to change your betta fish tank water more frequently.
+If you don’t use a filtration system and have a relatively small tank, you will need to change your betta fish tank water more frequently.

 Plants